ConsciousMachines/Fractal-Explorer/README.md

 - `Left/Right arrow keys`: rotate left/right
 - `Q/E`: move up/down along the Y axis
 - `O/P`: slow down / speed up movement.
 This has the effect of zooming in/out, as you slow down while approaching a structure.
-- `F`: take a photograph of the current screen and save as .bmp
+- `F`: take a photograph of the current screen and save as `.bmp` in the `frames` folder.
 - `Z`: save the fractal parameters, and your location (basically you can save whatever you are seeing).
 But there is only one save file!
 - `X`: load save file.
-- `K/L, N/M, V/B`: technical rendering stuff: step_size, epsilon for determining if you're near enough to the fractal, and another epsilon used in finding normals.
-These can change the appearance of the object, smaller epsilons will show finer structure but can generate noise. step_size wasn't particularly useful.
+- `K/L, N/M, V/B`: technical rendering stuff: `step_size`, `epsilon` for determining if you're near enough to the fractal, and another `epsilon` used in finding normals.
+These can change the appearance of the object, smaller `epsilon`s will show finer structure but can generate noise. `step_size` wasn't particularly useful.
 - `R`: reset the technical parameters

 # How to build